jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Introduction
 ------------

-In object oriented programming, an *object* may be one of the most basic elements of a computer program.
+In object oriented programming, the *object* may be one of the most basic elements of a computer program.
 An object can represent a thing, an idea or a place, a number or a collection of other things or anything else.

 An *object* in Circular is represented by a *circle:*